Reasons why being elected to ACTEC is important to you.

 Resources Available for the Public

-- ACTEC Family Estate Planning Guide — The Family Estate Planning Guide offers families educational videos on the fundamentals of wills and trusts to encourage planning.
+The ACTEC Family Estate Planning Guide offers families insight into the fundamentals of Wills and trusts to encourage planning.
+We have tapped some of our most honored ACTEC Fellows to help explain to families some of the basics of Wills, estate planning and guardianship.
 Funded by the ACTEC Foundation.

 - ACTEC Trust and Estate Talk — A weekly podcast series that discusses the latest trends and issues in wealth management, and trust and estate law.
 Please subscribe on iTunes, Stitcher, SoundCloud, Spotify, Google Play or your favorite podcast player.
 Funded by the ACTEC Foundation.